faceslog/TinyGram/README.md

     - an `EntityUpdater` with write-only operations, using delayed transaction operations with more functional interfaces.
 - Consider using entity groups to improve performance, mainly with counters and Like/Follow entities.
 - Find a way to make the benchmark API require specific identifiers, to prevent any logged-in user from using it.

+As for the front-end we could have
+- Find a way to resize or crop images before displaying them in the feed
+- Create a wrapper to set the Authorization Token for some request without setting up the header parameter everytime and handling the differents errors.